tarantool/cartridge/rst/topics/state-machine.rst

 InitError
 ---------

-Instance initialization error – a state caused by the following:
+Instance initialization error can be caused by the following events:

--  Error occurred during ``cartridge.remote-control``\ ’s connection to binary port
+*  Error occurred during ``cartridge.remote-control``\ ’s connection to binary port
--  Missing ``config.yml`` from workdir (``tmp/``), while snapshots are present
+*  Missing ``config.yml`` from workdir (``tmp/``), while snapshots are present
--  Error loading configuration from disk
+*  Error while loading configuration from disk
--  Invalid config - Server is not present in the cluster configuration
+*  Invalid config - Server is not present in the cluster configuration

 BootstrappingBox
 ----------------

-Configuring arguments for ``box.cfg``, if snapshots or config files are not present. ``box.cfg`` execution.
+Configuring arguments for ``box.cfg`` if snapshots or config files are not present. ``box.cfg`` execution.
 Setting up users and stopping ``remote-control``.
 The instance will try to start listening to full-featured iproto protocol.
 In case of failed attempt instance will change its state to ``BootError``.
-If replicaset is not present in clusterwide config, then the instance will set the state to ``BootError``.
+If there is no replicaset in clusterwide config, the instance will set the state to ``BootError``.
 If everything is ok, the instance is set to ``ConnectingFullmesh``.

 .. // .. image:: ../doc/images/state-machine/Recovery.svg